-WINNFIELD, LOUISIANA NOTES TO THE FINANCIAL STATEMENTS DECEMBER 31, 2022
+WINNFIELD, LOUISIANA NOTES TO THE FINANCIAL STATEMENTS DECEMBER 31, 2024

-Cash equivalents - includes all short term, highly liquid investments that are readily convertible to known amounts of cash and are so near their maturity that they present insignificant risk of changes in value because of interest rates.
-Generally, only investments that, at the day of purchase, have a maturity date no longer than three months qualify under this definition.
+Cash equivalents - include all short-term, highly liquid investments that are readily convertible to known amounts of cash and are so near their maturity that they present an insignificant risk of changes in value because of interest rates.
+Generally, only investments that, on the day of purchase, have a maturity date no longer than three months qualify under this definition.